matyasselmeci/hpc-annex/design-2.md

     a particular annex?
   - Small, focused improvements to the wording, especially in using a consistent vocabulary within and between different commands.
+  - Do we want to support one researcher allowing another (user) to run on their annexes?
 - Support file-transfer efficiency for more (types of) jobs.
 Right now, the tooling only pre-stages `.sif` files from container universe jobs, and implicitly assumes that any usefully-shareable input files have